armoredelephant/MerakiNetworkFinder/README.md

 # MerakiNeworkFinder

-A script that process a list of networks and find networks that are not created in the Meraki dashboard.
+A script that will process a list of networks and find networks that are not created in the Meraki dashboard.

 ## Setup